 1 This is the English original of the Japanese quote that appeared in press materials provided by Bitters End, Inc. It can be found in Oppenheimer Production Notes.
 Accessed Sep 6, 2024.

-2 Quoted in English translation from Ritual of Death, trans.
+2 Quoted in English translation with some revision from Ritual of Death, trans.
 Kyoko Selden, Japan Interpreter 12 Winter(1978, pp. 54–93).
 Anthologized in Nuke Rebuke: Writers and Artists against Nuclear Energy and Weapons, ed.
 Marty Sklar, Iowa City: The Spirit That Moves Us Press, 1984. pp. 21–57.

 3 Nagai jikan wo kaketa ningenn no keikenn (Experiences of People Who Took a Long Time)